UCKarl/UCKarl.github.io/interests/music/andorian_dragon.md

 We'll start again tomorrow, tonight you're my guest

 V4
-So I took a load off, and closed my eyes
+So I took a load off, I closed my eyes
-But I just saw your smile when I closed eyes
-I took my pack and made
+As I waited for the sandman to take me away
+But all I could see was you in the skies
+Our fingers touched and you told me to stay

 C
 So I climbed every tree